connection-sphere/.github/docs/102-seed-configuration.md

 ruby seed.rb --server_url https://connectionsphere.com --api_key <su api key>
 ```

-Edit [secret/mass/seed.rb](secret/mass/seed.rb) when you want to register new configurations.
+Edit the `seed.rb` script when you want to register new configurations.